-Herb Garden Grants Description: The Herb Society of America (HSA) is accepting applications for its Donald Samull Classroom Herb Garden Grant.
+Website: https://corporate.target.com/corporate-responsibility/grants/field-tripgrants Program: Herb Garden Grants Description: The Herb Society of America (HSA) is accepting applications for its Donald Samull Classroom Herb Garden Grant.
 Public or private school teachers in grades 3-6 with a minimum class size of 15 students are eligible to apply.
 HSA will award indoor windowsill herb gardens to four schools each year.
 The classrooms selected will receive three windowsill herb garden kits including pots, soil, seeds and educational materials to use in the classroom.
 Five schools/classrooms will receive \$200 in "seed money" to establish an outdoor herb garden.
 The funds may be used for supplies such as soil, plant trays, containers, child or youth sized tools, etc. HSA will provide the educational materials and herb seeds.

-Deadline is October 1, 2015.
-Website:
+Apply by October 1, 2015.